TomeAbreu/amazon-clone/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+## Available Scripts for Back-End Cloud Function Firebase Express API

+Inside functions folder run:

+### `npm run deploy`

-### Firebase Deployment Steps With Firebase
+## Firebase Deployment APP Steps With Firebase

 -  firebase login
 -  firebase init